Darlene Paulsen – Pre-kindergarten

 Julie Gottschalk – Third Grade

 Julie Gottschalk, B.A., M.A.T., is the third grade teacher at Peabody School.
 Ms. Gottschalk received her B.A. in Liberal Arts from the New School for Social Research in New York and her M.A.T. from Mary Baldwin College.
 The parent of two grown sons (one was in the first graduating class of Peabody School), Ms G. has taught grades 1 through 5 and drama at Peabody School.
 Before she came to Peabody, she served as a academically advanced resource teacher in the Albemarle County schools and a volunteer in the Learning to Read through the Arts program at the Guggenheim Museum in NY.
 More recently, she has volunteered with hospice and Literacy Volunteers of Charlottesville/Albemarle.

-Victoria Young, B.A., teaches fourth and fifth grade at Peabody School.
+Victoria Young, B.A., teaches fifth grade science and is the Curriculum & Instruction Director at Peabody School.
 Ms. Young graduated from the University of Virginia in 2007 with a dual degree in American Studies and Spanish.
 Through the national program Teach for America, she spent two years teaching third and fourth grade at IDEA Quest Academy, an IB charter school in the Rio Grande Valley of Texas.
 She went on to work for Living Classrooms, an educational non-profit in Washington, D.C., where she designed and taught an environmental science curriculum for early elementary students.
-After serving as a founding teacher at an elementary charter school with a focus on environmental education, she returned to Charlottesville to join the Peabody staff in 2010 and is currently pursuing a graduate degree in environmental studies through Virginia Tech.
+After serving as a founding teacher at an elementary charter school with a focus on environmental education, she returned to Charlottesville to join the Peabody staff in 2010 and has since earned a graduate degree in environmental studies through Virginia Tech.